 As the weather cools and the days grow shorter, many homeowners and gardeners are spending much of their time indoors.
 But even during the winter months, a garden should still have moments of colour and interest.
 On those beautiful sunny winters days it is lovely to spend some time in the garden in the sunshine.
 And even on drizzly Melbourne days you can still enjoy gazing out into the garden through the window.

-To ensure that a garden can be enjoyed year round, here is our list of the best plants to inject colour and interest into the winter garden.
+To ensure that a garden can be enjoyed year round, here is our list of the best plants for winter interest to inject colour into the winter garden.

 Flowers are often mostly associated with Springtime, however there are many beautiful blooms that can be enjoyed throughout the Winter months.